 Director: Jean-Pierre Jeunet

-Starring: Audrey Tautou, Mathieu, Kassovitz, Lorella Cravotta, Serge Merlin
+Starring: Audrey Tautou, Mathieu Kassovitz, Rufus, Lorella Cravotta

-Amelie, an innocent and naive girl in Paris, with her own sense of justice, decides to help those around her and along the way, discovers love.
+Amelie is an innocent and naive girl in Paris with her own sense of justice.
+She decides to help those around her and, along the way, discovers love.

 Director: Pascal Laugier